Etondi/data_visualization/README.md

 ## Project Overview
-This project focuses on analyzing the Airbnb market to identify the best location for purchasing a property and renting it out.
+This project focuses on visualizating the Airbnb market to identify the best location for purchasing a property and renting it out.

 ## Data Sources
 The dataset used in this project was obtained from [Inside Airbnb](https://insideairbnb.com/get-the-data/).